 With over fifteen years of photographic experience, Melanie Fiander of Fiander Foto offers a professional, fun, and unobtrusive approach to destination wedding photography.
-Melanie is based out of two unique locations, Bermuda and Washington D.C., although she travels around the globe to photograph weddings.
+Melanie is based out of a few unique locations, Bermuda, Washington D.C., and New England, although she travels around the globe to photograph weddings.

 Shot in both the photojournalistic and traditional styles, her images capture the special and unique moments of your big day, which will be looked at and enjoyed for generations to come!
 To help ensure that each client receives a fabulous “Fiander Foto” experience and product, Melanie not only works as a lead photographer but she also handles bookings, personally edits her photos, designs the wedding album or photo book, and offers consultations on any photo related query.